 The paper is built as follows.
 First, we estimate the values of international transport costs annually throughout the period 1974-2013 by transport mode, explicitly distinguishing between the additive and the ad-valorem components.
-Section 2 thus reports the mean values of the transport costs estimated over the period (by transport mode).
-Relying on these estimation results, we then provide a decomposition of the transport costs trend patterns, between what comes from changes in the trade composition (by product and/or partner country), and what is attributable to changes in transport costs "per se" .
-Section 3 is devoted to this analysis, while section 4 checks the robustness of our results to the separability assumption and the weighting scheme.
+Section 2 reports the mean values of the transport costs estimated over the period (by transport mode).
+Relying on these estimation results, we then provide a decomposition of the transport costs trend patterns, between what arises from changes in the trade composition (by product and/or partner country), and what is attributable to changes in transport costs "per se".
+Section 3 is devoted to this analysis, while Section 4 checks the robustness of our results to the separability assumption and the weighting scheme.
 Section 5 concludes.

 2 Estimating international transport costs 2.1 Data

-Our analysis of transportation costs consists in exploiting the difference between commodity-level export and import prices, as in Hummels (2007).
-The database we use to construct our measure of transport costs comes from US annual "Imports of Merchandise" provided by the Census bureau, spanning from 1974 to 2013.
-Details on the database are provided in Appendix A. We first use customs values, quantities and freight costs to recover free-alongside (fas) and cost-insurance-fret (cif) prices, by good, country of origin and transportation mode.5 More precisely, the (unit) fas price is computed as the total
+Our analysis of transportation costs consists of exploiting the difference between commodity-level export and import prices, as in Hummels (2007).
+The database we use to construct our measure of transport costs comes from the US annual "Imports of Merchandise" provided by the US Census Bureau, spanning 1974 to 2013 (details on the database provided in Appendix A).
+We first use customs values, quantities and freight costs to recover FAS and cost-insurance-freight (CIF) prices, by good, country of origin and transportation mode.
+More precisely, the (unit) FAS price is computed as the total